Rezonality/zep/m3rdparty/imgui/misc/fonts/README.txt

  Load .TTF/.OTF file with:

    ImGuiIO& io = ImGui::GetIO();
-   io.Fonts->AddFontFromFileTTF("font.ttf", size_pixels);
+   ImFont* font1 = io.Fonts->AddFontFromFileTTF("font.ttf", size_pixels);
+   ImFont* font2 = io.Fonts->AddFontFromFileTTF("anotherfont.otf", size_pixels);

+   // Select font at runtime
+   ImGui::Text("Hello");	// use the default font (which is the first loaded font) ImGui::PushFont(font2);
+   ImGui::Text("Hello with another font");
+   ImGui::PopFont();

- For advanced options create a ImFontConfig structure and pass it to the AddFont function (it will be copied internally)
+ For advanced options create a ImFontConfig structure and pass it to the AddFont function (it will be copied internally):

    ImFontConfig config;
    config.OversampleH = 3;
    config.OversampleV = 1;
    config.GlyphExtraSpacing.x = 1.0f;
-   io.Fonts->AddFontFromFileTTF("font.ttf", size_pixels, &config);
+   ImFont* font = io.Fonts->AddFontFromFileTTF("font.ttf", size_pixels, &config);

- If you have very large number of glyphs or multiple fonts:
+ If you have very large number of glyphs or multiple fonts, the texture may become too big for your graphics API.
+ The typical result of failing to upload a texture is if every glyphs appears as white rectangles.
+ In particular, using a large range such as GetGlyphRangesChineseSimplifiedCommon() is not recommended unless you set OversampleH/OversampleV to 1 and use a small font size.

-  - Mind the fact that some graphics drivers have texture size limitation.
+ Mind the fact that some graphics drivers have texture size limitation.
+ If you are building a PC application, mind the fact that your users may use hardware with lower limitations than yours.
+ Some solutions:

+  - 1) Reduce glyphs ranges by calculating them from source localization data.
+You can use ImFont::GlyphRangesBuilder for this purpose, this will be the biggest win.
+  - 2) You may reduce oversampling, e.g. config.OversampleH = config.OversampleV = 1, this will largely reduce your texture size.
-  - Set io.Fonts.TexDesiredWidth to specify a texture width to minimize texture height (see comment in ImFontAtlas::Build function).
+  - 3) Set io.Fonts.TexDesiredWidth to specify a texture width to minimize texture height (see comment in ImFontAtlas::Build function).
-  - Set io.Fonts.Flags |= ImFontAtlasFlags_NoPowerOfTwoHeight; to disable rounding the texture height to the next power of two.
+  - 4) Set io.Fonts.Flags |= ImFontAtlasFlags_NoPowerOfTwoHeight; to disable rounding the texture height to the next power of two.
-  - You may reduce oversampling, e.g. config.OversampleH = 2 or 1.
-  - Reduce glyphs ranges, consider calculating them based on your source data if this is possible.

  Combine two fonts into one:

    // Load a first font
-   io.Fonts->AddFontDefault();
+   ImFont* font = io.Fonts->AddFontDefault();

    // Add character ranges and merge into the previous font
    // The ranges array is not copied by the AddFont* functions and is used lazily